jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.3.12 =
+* Updated the plugin update metadata and manifest defaults to reference the `jagjourney/aimentor-elementor` repository so auto-update clients fetch the published ZIP.
+* Pointed the bundled updater and documentation at the new GitHub Pages manifest location.

 = 1.3.11 =
 * Added a `wp aimentor generate` WP-CLI command that mirrors the AJAX generation flow, records history, and optionally saves output to disk.
 * Documented the WP-CLI workflow with prerequisites and usage examples for both content and canvas exports.